Columbus ship replicas sail into Mississippi harbor

 Replicas of Christopher Columbus' Niña and Pinta ships have arrived at a harbor on Mississippi's Gulf Coast

-BILOXI, Miss. -- With about a dozen spectators lining a pier on Mississippi's Gulf Coast and aiming their phones out to the horizon, the Niña and Pinta sailed Wednesday into a Biloxi harbor.
+BILOXI, Miss. -- Replicas of Christopher Columbus' Niña and Pinta have arrived along Mississippi's Gulf Coast, sailing into a Biloxi harbor as spectators aimed their phones out to the horizon.

+About a dozen spectators lined a pier Wednesday as the ships arrived.

-Christopher Columbus sailed across the Atlantic on the Niña on his three voyages of discovery to the New World beginning in 1492.
+Columbus used the Niña on three of his four voyages to the New World beginning in 1492.

+He was long celebrated in the U.S., and is honored with a federal holiday — but in 1992, with the 500th anniversary of his first transatlantic voyage, more voices joined in the call for a reckoning with the brutal aspects of his legacy.
+Columbus' arrival brought violence, disease, enslavement, racism and exploitation to the native people.
+Some states and cities have replaced Columbus Day with Indigenous People's Day.

 The Pinta replica was built in Brazil and launched in 2005 to accompany the Niña on travels.
 It’s a larger version of the archetypal “caravel,” the term for a Portuguese ship used by Columbus and many early explorers.

 While in port, the ships will be open for public tours, beginning Thursday.
-They are scheduled to leave Biloxi on Monday morning.
+They are scheduled to leave Biloxi on Monday, March 2.

 After a week-long stop in Gulf Shores, Alabama, beginning March 4, the ships will head to Florida, where they have scheduled stops in Fort Walton Beach, Venice, Vero Beach and Fernandina Beach.

-Note: This story was first published on February 20, 2020.
-It was updated on February 21, 2020, to make clear that the Niña sailed on three of Columbus' trips.